renansz/URochester/CSC453/midterm_post.md

   The byte-code has just one line that we are interested in, the **byte offset 18** containing the opcode **BINARY_ADD**.
-If you are familiarized with other Python you will notice that this **BINARY_ADD** is the same used anytime a '+' operator appears in your code.
-The question is: how could CPython know that we are now talking about strings and not integers, and that is what we will see in the next steps.
+If you are familiarized with other Python you will notice that this **BINARY_ADD** is the same used anytime a '*+*' operator appears in your code.
+The question is how could CPython know that we are now talking about strings and not integers, and that is what we will see in the next steps.

 *** For the purposes of this tutorial we will ignore all the reference counter increasing / decreasing codes as well as all debugging and exception handling code.
-Also, we will not go over all the optimizations that the compiler does because they are not essential to the understanding of what the '+' operator does***
+Also, we will not go over all the optimizations that the compiler does because they are not essential to the understanding of what the '*+*' operator does***

-  The algorithm used to implement BINARY_ADD looks like this:
+  The algorithm used to implement *BINARY_ADD* looks like this:
 ```
          case BINARY_ADD:
             w = POP();